 “Your body is precious.
 It is our vehicle for awakening.
 Treat it with care” ~Buddha

-Ingredients matter.
-I read the ingredient label every time for every purchase.
+So, that is why I read the ingredient label for every purchase.
 That’s right, I am that lady.
-Listen, I do not trust the FDA or corporations to take care of me or our planet.
+Listen, I do not trust the FDA or CEOs to care of me or our environment.
 I don’t wear a tinfoil hat but I do believe government does not care about me, not one bit.
 It’s my job, my responsibility to be in control of my health & well being and I accomplish that by reading ingredient labels.
-By reading the label I also take care of Mother Earth.
-I need her as does my daughter and so will our children & grandchildren.
+By knowing and understanding ingredients, I can take better care of Mother Earth.
+I need her as does my daughter and future generations.

-It should be no surprise that I take my bath & body care ingredients seriously.
-I don’t whip up sub par ingredients and green-wash to sell.
-I mindfully choose ingredients that I researched and feel create a great product with low impact to our environment.
-My recipes contain a core 5 oils:
+With that being said it should be no surprise that I take my bath & body care ingredients just as seriously.
+I won’t whip up sub par ingredients and green-wash products to sell.
+I mindfully choose ingredients that I researched and feel create a great product with less of an environmental impact.
+My recipes contain a thoughtful blend of the following oils:

-My core 5 produce hard, long lasting bars of soap, great lather, and non-drying to your skin.
-One oil you will never find in my soap is palm oil (known by many names, oh the trickery!).
-It is so cheap.
-It’s destroying the environmental and slaughtering many glorious beings (orangutans, tigers, elephants, birds) for palm oil plantations.
+Again, I will not use palm oil, you will never find it in my body care line.
+You’ll find some soap makers use it because it is so cheap and creates a hard bar.
+But it’s mass production is quickly destroying the environment of Borneo and Sumatra and displacing and slaughtering many glorious beings (orangutans, tigers, elephants, birds) for palm oil plantations.
 This does not jive with my ethics and morals.
 If you care to learn more about the atrocities of palm oil plantations feel free to check out this site.
-Some people support “round table sustainable palm oil” it is unacceptable to me.
-I don’t trust the sustainable labels.
+Some people support RTSPO “round table sustainable palm oil”.
+For me, it is unacceptable.
+I do not trust the sustainable labels.
 Just another opportunity for politicians and CEOs to lie and green-wash.